LocationLouisville, Kentucky, United States

 OwnerAugusta & Gill Holland

-From the architect.
+Text description provided by the architects.
 Based on the idea that sensible architecture emerges between spatial and programmatic relationships, (fer) studio designed the project to instill an experience of place within the surrounding environment.
 Establishing a design order enabled the sustainable features of the project to fall into place and set up a natural codependency between design and sustainability.
 The Green Building is the first LEED Platinum project in the city of Louisville and the first LEED certified adaptive re-use project in the state of Kentucky.

 As a result, the 115 year old former dry goods store transformed into The Green Building, a 10,175 sqf mixed-use commercial building housing a gallery, event space, offices, tenant office spaces, conference room, and a separate tenant restaurant space.
 Completed in the fall of 2008 and located in the East Market district of Louisville, a federally classified distressed area at the time of purchase and construction, The Green Building has become the catalyst to the reinvigoration of the district, now the hip city center for arts and sustainability, coined NuLu, or ‘New Louisville.’